How to celebrate Day of the Dead. Hint: It’s all about the joy of living.

 Viva’s Festival and Día de los Muertos Parade, Santa Fe Drive and Denver’s Civic Center Park, Denver

 Parade: 9:30 a.m. to 12:30 p.m.
-The parade will start at West 7th Avenue and Santa Fe Drive and will make its way toward West 13th Avenue and Santa Fe, then ends at La Alma Lincoln Park at West 13th Avenue and North Mariposa Street.
+The parade will start at West 7th Avenue and Santa Fe Drive and make its way toward West 13th Avenue and Santa Fe.
+It will then end at La Alma Lincoln Park at West 13th Avenue and North Mariposa Street.
 The parade will feature floats, marching bands, dancers, fire trucks and many people dressed in colorful costumes.

 Festival: noon to 8 p.m. at Denver’s Civic Center Park, 101 W. 14th Ave., Denver.
-The fesitval will feature food vendors, live music, drinks, exhibitors, Catrina contest, fair games, an altar exhibition and international music from around the world.
-There will also be special performances from the Banda Los Mazatlecos, Sonora Dinamita.
+The festival will feature food vendors, live music, drinks, exhibitors and much more.

 Cost: free